Mahama urges African legislators to uphold family values and sovereignty - MyJoyOnline

 President Mahama reaffirmed Africa’s commitment to international cooperation, mutual respect, and constructive engagement, while insisting that Africa must retain the right to shape its own future.

 “History will not judge us by the resolutions we pass alone.
-It will judge us by whether we had the courage to preserve what is valuable, the wisdom to reform what must change, and the confidence to define Africa’s future on Africa’s own terms,” he declared.
+It will judge us by whether we dared to preserve what is valuable, the wisdom to reform what must change, and the confidence to define Africa’s future on Africa’s own terms,” he declared.

 "The future of Africa will not be written for us.
 It will be written by us,” he emphasised, wishing participants fruitful deliberations.